influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/https_setup.md

   https-private-key = "/etc/ssl/influxdb-selfsigned.key"
 ```

+> If setting up HTTPS for [InfluxDB Enterprise](/enterprise_influxdb), you also need to configure insecure TLS connections between both meta and data nodes in your cluster.
+> Instructions are provided in the [InfluxDB Enterprise HTTPS Setup guide](/enterprise_influxdb/latest/guides/https_setup/#setup-https-with-a-self-signed-certificate).

 #### Step 3: Restart InfluxDB

 Restart the InfluxDB process for the configuration changes to take effect: